GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_gene_prediction.md

 If you are working with unassembled metagenomic data and do not wish to go through the assembly/binning process, then `FragGeneScan` is a better choice for gene prediction.
 This is based partly on the fact that it has tuning parameters for short sequences (and hence incomplete genes) and it can also model sequence error in your data.

-`FragGeneScan` requires our reads to be in *fastA* format, rather than *fastQ*, so we will use the `fq2fa` script that comes with `IDBA-UD` to make the transformation.
+`FragGeneScan` requires our reads to be in *fastA* format, rather than *fastQ*, so we will use `seqmagick` to make the transformation.
 Also, because we are going to be processing a much larger number of sequences with `FragGeneScan` than we would with `prodigal` we will bundle the job into a slurm script.

 ```bash
 #!/bin/bash -e